nymea/nymea-docs/src/pages/documentation/users/advancedusage/sensor-on-mqtt-server.md

 The final script would look something like this:

 ![](/img/documentation/users/mqtt-to-temp-script.png)

-> Note: For more information on nymea scripts, refer to the [nymea scripting](/documentation/users/usage/scripting) section.

 And we're done.
 Now, whenever you send something to nymea with mosquitto_pub, it will update the temperature sensor.